-Ethan Philion is an award-winning Chicago based bassist, composer, and bandleader.
-A 2014 graduate of Oberlin Conservatory, Ethan has performed with renowned musicians such as Rufus Reid, Greg Ward, Dana Hall, Howard Levy, Gary Bartz, Alfonso Ponticelli, Ernest Dawkins, Brian Settles, Tim Green, Alyssa Allgood, Paul Marinaro, and more.
-He has played across the United States in venues such as the Kennedy Center, Millenium Park, and Severance Hall.
+Ethan Philion is an award-winning bassist, composer, and bandleader based in Chicago.
+A graduate of Oberlin Conservatory and DePaul University, Philion has performed with renowned musicians such as Rufus Reid, Greg Ward, Dana Hall, Howard Levy, Gary Bartz, Alfonso Ponticelli, Ernest Dawkins, Geof Bradfield, Brian Settles, Tim Green, Alyssa Allgood, Paul Marinaro, and more.

-Ethan was selected as the winner of the 2019 International Society of Bassists Jazz Competition and was a finalist in the 2015 and 2017.
-In March of 2015 Ethan was selected to take part in Betty Carter’s Jazz Ahead Residency at the Kennedy Center.
+Philion was selected as the winner of the 2019 International Society of Bassists Jazz Competition and was a finalist in the 2015 and 2017.
+In March of 2015 Philion was selected to take part in Betty Carter’s Jazz Ahead Residency at the Kennedy Center.
 While there he worked closely with faculty artists Jason Moran, Eric Revis, Eric Harland, Cyrus Chestnut, Carmen Lundy, Andre Hayward, and JD Allen.